quynhanhha/market-maker-ops/README.md

 - Incoming-message dispatch (`HEARTBEAT`/`MARKET_DATA`/`FILL`/`REJECT`) and
-  the requote tick loop run as two independently-scheduled coroutines under one asyncio event loop — a `FILL` can update state at any point between ticks, not just when the next tick happens to run.
+  the requote tick loop run as two independently-scheduled coroutines under one asyncio event loop — a `FILL` can update state at any point between ticks.

 ### Flow generator — `ops-layer/flow_generator/noise_trader.py`

-A market maker resting a bid and ask against an otherwise empty book never gets filled — nothing crosses its own quotes.
+A market maker resting a bid and ask against an otherwise empty book never gets filled.
 The flow generator is a separate process that fires a marketable order against the market maker's current best bid/ask on a random interval.
-It has no fair-value model and no strategy — its only job is to guarantee real fills happen, so inventory movement, quote skew, and PnL are all exercised through the live venue rather than asserted directly against in-memory state.
+It has no fair-value model and no strategy as its only job is to guarantee real fills happen, so inventory movement, quote skew, and PnL are all exercised through the live venue.

 ## End-to-end lifecycle